-The 2023-2024 school year is a challenging year for students writing the Ontario Secondary School Literacy Test, also known as the OSSLT.
+The 2023-2024 school year is a challenging year for students preparing for the Ontario Secondary School Literacy Test, also known as the OSSLT.
 Over the past few years, Ontario secondary students have faced many disruptions in learning.
 The Ontario government launched its Plan to Catch Up in July of 2022 to address the learning gaps caused by the COVID-19 pandemic.
-For secondary language teachers, these gaps serve as an obstacle as we continue with the return of standardized testing in the fall.
+For secondary language teachers, these gaps serve as an obstacle as we continue with the return of standardized testing.
+This blog post shares practical and engaging strategies to help students prepare for the Ontario Literacy Test.

 What is the Ontario Secondary School Literacy Test (OSSLT)?